KriVaTri/EVCM/README.md

 ## 7) Priority order numbering

 For each entry EVCM provides a Number entity:
-- Name: “<Entry Name> priority order”
+- Name: “{Entry Name} priority order”
 - Type: box input, 1‑based integer
 - Changing this value moves the entry within the global order
 - All Priority Order numbers update immediately (no duplicate numbers)